GoogleCloudPlatform/jit-groups/doc/site/sources/docs/policy-reference.md

 `condition` **Optional**

-:   An [IAM condition](https://cloud.google.com/iam/docs/conditions-overview).
+:   An [IAM condition :octicons-link-external-16:](https://cloud.google.com/iam/docs/conditions-overview).
 The application adds this
     condition when creating the respective IAM bindings.